 How Many Bitcoins Are There in Circulation Right Now?

-Bitcoin’s total money supply and the number of coins in circulation, are not the same.
+Bitcoin’s total money supply and the number of coins in circulation are not the same.
 Therefore, when thinking about how many Bitcoins exist, we need to look at the number of coins that are part of the current money supply as well.
-Understanding the nature of block rewards and how these decline through time, will allow us to see that the majority of Bitcoins available were mined by the time the first block reward reduction was completed.
+Understanding the nature of block rewards and how these decline through time, will allow us to see that the majority of BTC available were mined by the time the first block reward reduction was completed.
 After the first 210,000 blocks were mined, there were 11 million Bitcoins in circulation out of a total of 21 million.

 However, many of the coins that were already mined, are effectively “lost”.
 This means that no one has access to their private keys, so they cannot be spent.
 The “lost coin” phenomenon reduces the number of Bitcoins that are actually in circulation.
-It is estimated that around 4 million Bitcoins are “lost”, which also has an impact on the total number of Bitcoins.
+It is estimated that around 4 million are “lost”, which also has an impact on the total number of.

-Should we Count Bitcoins That are in Cold Storage for Long Periods of Time?
+Should We Count Coins In Cold Storage for Long Periods of Time?